quantnetwork/overledger-sdk-javascript/examples/bitcoin-scripts/README.md

 * The `timeLock` to be set in case of a `HTLC` address creation.
 It is a time condition placed at a UTXO level to refund bitcoin at a `HTLC` address.

 * The `nLocktime` and the `sequence` must be provided to cancel and refund the bitcoin at a `HTLC` address.
 The `nLocktime` is a time condition placed on the transaction level that you are building.
+The `nLocktime` should be greater or equal to the `timeLock` and the `sequence` smaller than the max `0xffffffff` because the transaction is not executed until the time lock is reached, if it is sent before it is reached.
+The transaction stays in a `non-final` state until times condition are verified.

 ### Hash Time Lock Contract (HTLC) scripts